bluesaberist/lethal_assassins/README.md

 After inputing the parameters above, Composer will clear the cache and the app is ready to run.

 ### Run dev environment!
 `package.json` is already setup to run the environment from there.
-Just run `npm start` to spin up the docker container and start the built-in PHP dev server.
+Just run `npm start` to spin up the docker container, start the built-in PHP dev server, and start the node-sass watch service (which will detect when sass files are changed and re-build them on save).
 Then when you are finished, run `npm run end` to put both services to rest.
 The MySQL container will persist on your system, and the above line will have it store data in `/var/data`.

 After running `npm start`, you can visit `localhost:8000` to see the app.

+### Building stylesheets
+To build sass stylesheets separately, you can run `npm run build` for one-off, or `npm run dev` to start the watch process (same process stared by `npm start`).

 ## Production server
 On a production server (not using the built-in PHP server), the cache clear will likely fail due to a user problem.
 To clear the cache when the server user is not you, use `sudo -u <web server user> php bin/console c:cl`, where "<web server user>" is probably `www-data`, `apache`, or `nginx`. package.json has a shortcut for clearing cache with www-data which can be run with `npm run cache-clear`.